PickOranges/Battery_Collector/README.md

 # Battery_Collector
-This is a very simple game for learning purpose.
+This is a simple game for learning purpose.
 The following logics are implemented:
 ## 1. 3C
 This is a 3rd person action game.
 Players can control the character via mouse and keyboard AWSD and SPACE.
 The goal is to collect as many batteries as you can in a limited time interval.
 The batteries are dropped at random positions in the scene.